telerik/kendo-ui-core/docs/controls/charts/chart-types/scatter-charts.md

 ---
-title: Scatter Chart
-page_title: Guide for using HTML5 Scatter Charts
+title: Scatter Charts
-description: How to use Scatter and Scatter Line charts in Kendo UI DataViz.
+page_title: Scatter Charts | Kendo UI Charts
+description: "Learn how to create a Kendo UI Scatter Chart and use the different options it provides."
+slug: scattercharts_widget
 ---

-## XY Scatter Charts
+# Scatter Charts

-The Scatter and Scatter Line series are suitable for plotting two-dimensional data.
+The [Kendo UI Scatter Chart widget](http://demos.telerik.com/kendo-ui/scatter-charts/index) shows data as points defined by the values of their items.
+Scatter Charts are useful for displaying the relation between different sets of data, such as scientific experimental results, and plotting two-dimensional data.

+## Configuration

+### Create the Scatter Chart

-Each data point is an array that contains two values - X and Y.
+Each data point is an array that contains two values&mdash;`X` and `Y`.

-### Scatter Line Chart
+The example below demonstrates how to create a Scatter Line Chart.

+###### Example

     $("#chart").kendoChart({
         title: {